plotly/plotly.py/gridspec.md

 "PlotlyFileException: you must upload a grid before you can reference it in plots"
 >>  Scatter(x=grid[0], y=grid[1])
 "PlotlyTypeException: Yikes, column objects aren't currently supported here."
-"I made the same mistake.
-Not sure if we should support this yet."
-"For now, x must be an array of strings, numbers, or datetimes."
+"x must be an array of strings, numbers, or datetimes."
 >> print Scatter(xsrc=grid[0], yscr=grid[1])
 {"xsrc": "chris/3:3dfbk", "ysrc": "chris/3:dk3c"}